LennonLab/Emergence/README.md

 3. Provides quantitative and graphical tools for analysis of ecological patterns and relationships.

+## The ODD protocol
+Grimm *et al* (2006) developed a protocol known as the ODD as a standard for describing individual-based models (IBMs).
+Because **simplex** is a platform for IBMs and not simply a model, we descibe **simplex** as close as reasonable according to the ODD.
+See SimplexPrePrint.md file located in the manuscript directory.
+The user should note that the ODD was not intended for describing software.

+Grimm, V. *et al*.
+(2006) A standard protocol for describing individual-based and agent-based models.
+Ecological Modeling. **198,** 115-126. *not OA*

 ## Suggested software
-**Simplex** was developed on the free Enthought Canopy Python distribution (version 1.5.5) available here: https://store.enthought.com/
+**Simplex** was developed on the Enthought Canopy Python distribution (version 1.5.5) available here: https://store.enthought.com/

 **Simplex** implements unit testing using pytest version 2.8.1; see: http://pytest.org/latest/getting-started.html#getstarted

+**Simplex** output can be imported into Python and R environments as dataframes.
+R scripts are provided in the tools/Rcode folder.
+For this reason, the R friendly user may want to install RStudio: https://www.rstudio.com/products/rstudio/download/ and/or R: https://www.r-project.org/

 ## Files & Directories
-Sub-directories can have python bytecode (.pyc) files.
-Python generates these files automatically when a .py file is called as a module.
-These files are not run by individual users.
+The following are general descriptions.
+For greater detail of the contents of various directories, see the info.md files located in each directory or the comments in the source code.

 **Directory: results**